What is Freemasonry?

 Any man over the age of 21 can join regardless of ethnic group, political views, economic standing or religion, although he is expected to have a faith.

 Where do Portus-Felix and Royal lodges meet?

 At the Masonic Hall on Rutland Street, Filey, North Yorkshire.

 How often do you meet?

-One a month for the lodge, an additional day for the training lodge (optional).
-Members can also visit other lodges if they want to do more.
+Once a month for the lodge.
+An additional day for the training lodge (optional) and members can also visit other lodges if they want to do more.

 Portus Felix meets on the first Tuesday of each month (except July and August) and Royal Lodge meets on the third Tuesday of each month (except July and August).

 A Lodge meeting is split into two main parts.
 The first part is the formal Lodge meeting itself.
 This follows an agenda (like a regular meeting of any club or society) and includes the general business of the meeting.
 The main part of the meeting is the ceremony (which is often referred to as “ritual”).
 The ceremonies are usually the introduction of a new member, or for them to go through the various “Degrees” to become a Master Mason, or Worshipful Master.